Tailtoon/PyDistribution/README.md

-Laboratory works for "Processing of experimental data" descipline.
+Laboratory works for "Processing of experimental data" decipline.